Emeritus Professor Kym Anderson

 University of New England: Completed B.Ag.Ec. with first class honours and dux of 1970 class (conferred 04/1971)

-His research interests and publications are in the areas of international trade and development, agricultural economics, environmental economics, and wine economics.
+His research interests and publications are in the areas of international trade and development economics, and the economics of agriculture, food and wine.
 His most recent projects have focused on empirical analysis of such issues as the Doha Development Agenda of the World Trade Organization (www.worldbank.org/trade/wto); global distortions to agricultural incentives (www.worldbank.org/agdistortions); economics of agricultural biotechnology (GMO) policies globally (www.econ.worldbank.org/programs/trade/biotech); and wine globalization (www.adelaide.edu.au/wine-econ).
-He has published more than 40 books and 400 journal articles and chapters in other books.
-Two of his recent books have received prizes for excellence in research and in communication from both the American and the Australian agricultural and applied economics associations, and another three have shared the OIV (International Organization of Vine and Wine) Prize for the world’s best wine books, in 2014 and 2018.
+He has published around 50 books, more than 200 academic journal articles plus 150 chapters in others' edited books.
+Two of his recent books have received prizes for excellence in research and in communication from both the American and the Australian agricultural and applied economics associations, six have been translated into foreign languages, and another three have received prizes from the OIV (International Organization of Vine and Wine) for the world’s best wine books, in 2014 and 2018.